Home Maps Resources Calendar About

 In 1982, the Coast Guard tried to save some money by stripping the tower of its peeling paint and sealing it instead of having to regularly paint the tower.
 Unfortunately, the redbrick tower in its natural state was difficult to distinguish from a dark background of pine trees, and resultant complaints led the Coast Guard to paint it white again.

-The town has placed a new roof on the keeper’s dwelling, renovated the exterior and restored the three main downstairs rooms, which now contain historical displays and are available for such events as weddings, meetings, performances, and family gatherings.
+The non-profit Friends of the Swan’s Island Lighthouse was organized to take responsibility for the restoration and preservation of the light station.
+Restoration of the light station buildings has steadily moved forward since 2006 with the help of a number of grants and private contributions.
+A new roof has been placed on the keeper’s dwelling, portions of the dwelling foundation were rebuilit, the exterior was renovated, and the three main downstairs rooms were restored for historical displays, art displays, and special events like weddings, meetings, performances, and family gatherings.
 The upstairs retains its historic floor plan and is used a rental apartment for visitors who want to spend a week or more at the lighthouse during the summer.

 Keepers: Frederick A. Allen (1872 – 1875), William N. Wasgatt (1875 – 1883), Thomas E. Dodge (1883 – 1886), James H. Orcutt (1886 – 1897), Orrin L. Milan (1897 – 1932), Roscoe M. Chandler (1932 – 1943), John H. Kittila, Jr. (at least 1950), Robert F. Bosley ( – 1960), Roswell L. Thomas (1960 – 1963), Roger L. Drinkwater (1963 – 1964), Royce R. Pochinski (1964 – 1965), Larry F. Conley (1965), James D. McCullough (1965 – 1966), Gerard D. LaRoche (1966 – at least 1968), Don Constantino (1970 – 1972), Richard Braman (1968 – 1973), Philip Felch ( – 1975).